-Limited shelf-life and highly reactive chemicals have the potential to cause very violent, destructive explosions.
+When they are misused, limited shelf-life and highly reactive chemicals can cause very violent, destructive explosions.
 Peroxides (e.g., hydrogen peroxide, benzoyl peroxide), peroxide-forming chemicals (e.g., ethyl ether and tetrahydrofuran), picric acid, chemicals that polymerize, and certain chemicals that decompose are included in this category.
-SDSs and labels will indicate whether or not a substance has a limited shelf-life or is highly reactive.
+SDSs and labels will indicate whether or not a substance has a limited shelf life or is highly reactive.

 Limited shelf-life and highly reactive chemicals should be disposed of no later than one year after opening unless it is determined these chemicals are stable.
-Employees should contact the EH&S Office for assistance with determining whether or not a chemical is stable.
+If it is necessary, employees should contact the EHS Office for assistance with determining whether or not a chemical is stable.
 At no time is the manufacturer's specified expiration date to be exceeded.
 In order to adhere to these guidelines, vessels of limited shelf-life and highly reactive chemicals must be dated at the time of receipt.
 This may be done with a stamp or with indelible ink.
-Moreover, secondary vessels used for storage of limited shelf-life chemicals must indicate the expiration date.
+Secondary vessels used for storage of limited shelf-life chemicals must indicate the expiration date.